Jeetkavaiya/SMS-Spam-Classifier/README.md

     ```bash
     pip install -r requirements.txt
     ```

-## Usage
-Follow these steps to use the SMS spam classifier:

-1. Preprocess the data:
-    ```python
-    python preprocess.py
-    ```

-2. Train the model:
-    ```python
-    python train.py
-    ```

-3. Evaluate the model:
-    ```python
-    python evaluate.py
-    ```

-4. Predict the class of a new SMS message:
-    ```python
-    python predict.py --message "Your message here"
-    ```

 ## Dataset
 The dataset used in this project consists of labeled SMS messages indicating whether each message is spam or not.
-You can download the dataset from [here](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection).
+You can download the dataset from [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).

 ## Model
 The classifier uses machine learning models such as Naive Bayes, Support Vector Machines, or any other suitable algorithm.
 The `train.py` script handles the training process.

 ## Results
 After training, the model is evaluated using various metrics like accuracy, precision, recall, and F1-score.
-The results are displayed in the console and saved in the `results` directory.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.